orphan-oss/ognl/README.md

 ## Development activity

+### Release notes - version 3.1.10, 3.0.19
+ * Does not treat nagative numbers as an arithemtic operations [#28](../../issues/28) - thanks to Łukasz Lenart

 ### Release notes - version 3.1.9, 3.0.18
  * Drops access to `_memeberAccess` field via magic key - thanks to Łukasz Lenart